 Connect to SSAS multidimensional models in Power BI Desktop

-To connect to an SSAS MD database, select Get Data > Database > SQL Server Analysis Services Database as shown in the following image:
+To connect to an SSAS MD database, select Get Data, choose Database > SQL Server Analysis Services database, and then select Connect:

-SSAS Multidimensional models in Live connection mode are supported in both the Power BI service and in Power BI Desktop.
-You can also publish and upload reports that use SSAS Multidimensional models in Live mode to the Power BI service.
+The Power BI service and Power BI Desktop both support SSAS multidimensional models in live connection mode.
+You can publish and upload reports that use SSAS Multidimensional models in live mode to the Power BI service.

 Capabilities and features of SSAS MD

 The following sections describe features and capabilities of Power BI and SSAS MD connections.